particuleio/website/content/blog/k3s.en.md

 For some years, most of CI providers (travis-ci, circle-ci, concourse etc) can provide a Docker environment for running your jobs inside containers.
 They provide the Docker daemon, you provide the images.
-There are many pros doing that, fixed dependancies, provider agnosticity, close production and tests environments etc.
+There are many pros in doing
+that: fixed dependencies, agnosticism, close production and tests environments etc.

 But as I said earlier, Kubernetes is the _de facto_ platform, not Docker.
 You